Aniket-k-13/celestial-object-detection/README.md

 # celestial-object-detection
-AI-powered telescope image analysis system that automatically detects and classifies celestial objects (galaxies, stars, quasars) using a 3-stage pipeline — photutils source detection + ResNet50 classification + YOLOv8 object detection.
-Trained on 9,000 SDSS astronomical images and 4,696 DeepSpaceYolo telescope images.
+🔭 An end-to-end AI system for detecting and classifying celestial objects in telescope images — stars, galaxies, and quasars — using a hybrid 3-stage detection pipeline.